 Using each computer’s MAC address, he or she can place these details in the router or let the router and modem automatically determine the addresses for configuration.
 The individual can also change speeds, alter the settings to only permit certain functions and stop someone from downloading large files at certain times.

 Refreshing these settings can also reload for any changes.
 Based on the needs of the home network, the manager can alter these settings.

 MAC addresses exist for all hardware devices connected to include the printer or scanner.
 The format is MM:MM:MM:SS:SS:SS.
 The serial number is something from the network card inside the device.

 The only time a MAC address change is when the user needs to replace the network card or NIC.
 Each of these addresses is unique and connects to both serial numbers and manufacturers.
 The MAC address connects to the data layer with TCP/IP connections.

 The Address Resolution Protocol or ARP helps to receive the MAC address in the electronic world without the need to input the data manually.

 Definition of IP Address

-The person administering network services will determine the IP address for the MAC address.
+The person administering network services will determine the IP (web) address for the MAC address.
 This IP to the MAC address is something that also goes into the router.
-The IP address assigned on the MAC address will let the admin change settings and reassign internal or private IP addresses.
+The IP (web) address assigned on the Media Access Control address will let the admin change settings and reassign internal or private IP addresses.

 RusVPN for [platform]